PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 10:41:02
+Last updated: 2024-04-11 10:41:36
-Random Quote: My father knew the worth of Howland Reed.  -  Robb Stark
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller